 Competition for FLP dollars is fierce.
-Limited funding on the federal level and competition by other states and territories focus the selection process on the most unique forest properties that best meet national criteria.
+Limited funding and competition by other states and territories focus the selection process on the most unique forest properties that best meet national criteria.
 Only a one or two properties will likely be nominated each year from Mississippi.